alliedmodders/amtl/README.md

  - GNU GCC 4.9 or higher.
  - Clang 3.5 or higher.

+To build tests, C++14 or higher is required (on macOS, the minimum version is OS X 10.9).

 Specifically, it requires `nullptr`, `>>` support in templates, r-value references v2.0, (N2844), lambda support, and the override/delete keywords.
 The older, deprecated `C++98` branch of AMTL does not require C++11.